 Many say the driving the Road to Hana is pretty scary, with it’s 52 miles of winding roads, plenty of one lane bridges, hairpin turns, and rocky cliffs.
 It’s kinda like driving the Pacific Coast Highway in that sense.
 But there’s banana bread and Maui pineapples instead of lobster rolls and boysenberry pie.

-In all honesty, as long as you drive on the slower side and use caution (always let the locals pass you), you’ll be ok.
+In all honesty, as long as you drive on the slower side and use caution (always let the locals pass you and honk before making any blind turns/crossing one-lane bridges), you’ll be ok.
 If you’ll be in the driver’s seat, you’ll want to make sure you get plenty of rest the night before!
 And there’s even a maximum speed limit of twenty-five miles per hour, soooo, yea, can’t really go too fast here.

 Road to Hana Tours

 Don’t feel like a long day of driving yourself?
 To see the entire road in style and comfort, it’s best to take a guide.
 They plan the entire day out so you hit the best spots, for the right amount of time, and get you back to your hotel or condo for dinner.
 No stress at all.
 After my husband yelled at me for the up-teenth time about the massive amounts of driving, I kind of wish we opted to take an organized tour.